Visual Studio 2017 version 15.1 Release Notes

 See all existing known issues and available workarounds in Visual Studio 2017 version 15.1.

 We would love to hear from you!
 For issues, let us know through the Report a Problem option in the upper right-hand corner of either the installer or the Visual Studio IDE itself.
 The icon is located in the upper right-hand corner.
-You can track your issues in the Visual Studio Developer Community, where you can ask questions and find answers.
-You can also make a product suggestion through UserVoice or get free installation help through our Live Chat support.
+You can make a product suggestion or track your issues in the Visual Studio Developer Community, where you can ask questions, find answers, and propose new features.
+You can also get free installation help through our Live Chat support.

 Take advantage of the insights and recommendations available in the Developer Tools Blogs site to keep you up-to-date on all new releases and include deep dive posts on a broad range of features.